 It is not only “Jubilee time” for Kenyans around the world, but a time when the community needs to know where they come from.

-‘It is a moment to look ahead and see,” said pastor Ndegwa Mwangi who opened the event with prayer for God to bless Kenya.
+‘It is a moment to look ahead and see,” said pastor Ndegwa Mwangi who opened the event with a prayer for God to bless Kenya.

 ‘Fifty years ago the citizens of Kenya did not have the freedom we have today,” said Deputy Chief of Mission at the Kenyan embassy in Washington DC, Ambassador Jean Kamau.
 Kamau was representing the Kenyan ambassador to the United States, Elkanah Odembo.